harness/developer-hub/docs/feature-flags/ff-onboarding/java-quickstart.md

 	- If the flag is `OFF`, serve the variation `Disable_Feature`.
 5. Click **Save and Close**.
 The Feature Flag is created.
 By default, the flag is set to OFF.

-:::note
+:::info note
-Once you have created your flag type, optionally you can [manage targets](../../ff-using-flags/ff-target-management/add-targets.md) and modify the [variations](../../ff-using-flags/update-feature-flags/manage-variations.md), [rules](../../ff-using-flags/ff-target-management/targeting-users-with-flags.md), and [add prerequisites](../../ff-using-flags/add-prerequisites-to-feature-flag.md) of your flag.
+Once you have created your flag type, optionally you can [manage targets](/docs/feature-flags/ff-using-flags/ff-target-management/add-targets) and modify the [variations](/docs/feature-flags/ff-using-flags/update-feature-flags/manage-variations), [rules](/docs/feature-flags/ff-using-flags/ff-target-management/targeting-users-with-flags), and [add prerequisites](/docs/feature-flags/ff-using-flags/add-prerequisites-to-feature-flag) of your flag.
 :::

 ## Use Harness Feature Flags SDKs with Java applications